What Is Cystic Acne?

 Nodules develop when there is an extensive rupture of the pore especially deep within the skin, which dermatologists often refer to as a "complete explosion of a pore."

-They tend to appear on the back, neck, forehead, and chest, and scientists believe this is likely because these regions have pores with larger skin oil-producing glands.
+They tend to appear on the back, neck, forehead, and chest.
+This is likely because these regions have pores with larger skin oil-producing glands.

 Due to the extensive damage caused by the pore rupture, nodules may remain for weeks or months before healing.

-Unlike nodules, they are filled with pus that can be felt as it moves beneath the skin when touched.
+Unlike nodules, true cysts are filled with fluid that can be felt as it moves beneath the skin when touched.

 The table below displays the characteristics of nodules and cysts: